SGNovice/Disease-detection-using-chest-xrays/README.md

 Of course, there needs to be full coordination with hospitals, clinics and radiologic facilities who have quality datasets to join in our planned IoT-enabled space specifically for this use case.
 In return, we enable an intuitive interface to help doctors in diagnosis.
 * For improving encrypted deep learning in this project, we would try to improve and tweak class where we can customize precision.

-Due to the sensitive nature of these datasets and with intentions of privacy, naturally, these are currently being kept private.
 ## Appendix
 https://colab.research.google.com/drive/1nub56-UfvlovgWP7oSC5850HdNIbOFQu